aburaksahin/intergalactica/README.md

 ```
 via market.

  The spaceship will have its own **health points(HP)**.
-Each amount of damage done by the alien shot will be subtracted from the HP and when it reaches 0, spaceship will destroy and game will end.
+Each amount of damage done by the alien shot will be subtracted from the HP and when it reaches 0, spaceship will destroy and the game will end.

  <h2 align="center"> Group 18 </h2>
  <img src="http://i64.tinypic.com/jgnrly.png" align="center" />